BeauRussell/OpenSourceBot/README.md

 to access the first index of.
 Finally this will have 2 values that you need, `.active` and `.lastStarted`. `.active` gives you a truthy value assigned to if the channel is actually online, allowing you to check that before doing any calculations.
-The `.lastStarted` value returns the date in the format of milliseconds past 1 January 1970, which can easily be used with the JS `Date` object.
+The `.lastStarted` value returns the date in the format of milliseconds past 1 January 1970, which can easily be used with the `moment` package, or the JS `Date` object.

 If you feel more comfortable using slugs, you can make the same request with a userSlug: